 Our Sports Techie community Memorial Day thank you goes to Emma Roberts for sharing this wonderful blog.

 Sports Techie, Why did my eye go straight to Bug Zapper app when it should have locked into the Survival apps since I watch so many of those shows.
 Learning life camping saving skills via your iPhone could save the life of your child which makes these apps a must have.
-The 12.000 campsite database, the listings of the things you will need to camp and the yummy recipes for the great outdoors whether you cook with a fire, stove or simply have freeze dried food, are terrific digital resources.
+The 12,000 campsite database, the listings of camping gear and the yummy recipes for the great outdoors whether you cook with a fire, stove or simply have freeze dried food, are terrific digital resources.

 Be sure you check in advance if pets are allowed on the campgrounds and overnight.
 Perhaps the most useful of the apps is the light which of course led us humans out of the cave and could led you back to a trail, base camp or the car parking lot if need be.
 Several important camping topics these apps assist you with include altitude, terrain and knots.
 Free is the best app price however paying less than a dollar for a .99 app which can help you and your family, friends and animals enjoy the mountains, forests, lakes, and rivers, wherever you are on this planet Earth making it a worthy Sports Techie investment.